 If you are going to take these workshop (or auction) pictures regularly, you might want to use a 3 light setup.
 The classic setup uses a light on a stand to either side of the camera and slightly behind it.
 Each light points at the subject and is far enough to the side so that it needs to be angled inwards roughly 45 degrees to shine directly at the subject.
 The third light is above the subject and slightly past it and pointing down.
 The position of this light (and the others if necessary) can be altered to eliminate shadows or glare/shiny reflections where such is a problem or objectionable to the detail you want to capture.
 Sometimes you want a particular shadow effect to bring out surface detail on your subject.
 Adjust to suit your needs, and take notes!

 If the lights used give the picture a slightly different colour tone from reality, that won't matter for our purpose here.
 You could buy special photostudio bulbs; for our limited use, that is overkill.
 If your camera has a white-balance feature, it can be set to correct for the type of light you are using.
 (For example, it makes whites white and removes the blue tint given by fluorescent lights.)
 Some higher end cameras may even have automatic white-balance.
 If the final photo's colour tone bothers you, just use your photo manipulation software to make the tone more natural.
+Actually really easy to do.

 Support or Steady the Camera